 - My Account

 On this date in 1917, the first Black enlistees from West Point graduated from military duty at Fort Des Moines, Iowa.

-The 20th century was the beginning timeline for Black advancement beyond basic enlistment in America’s armed forces.
-Although three Black officers had previously graduated from West Point and served bravely on the plains, doubters of the first Black officer candidate class.
-This included President Woodrow Wilson, who felt Blacks lacked the intelligence and courage to lead troops in combat.
-World War I was the initial opportunity for Black soldiers as a group to become commissioned officers in the United States Army.
+The 20th century was the beginning timeline for black advancement beyond basic enlistment in America’s armed forces.
+Although three black officers had previously graduated from West Point and served bravely on the plains, doubters of the first black officer candidate class.
+This included President Woodrow Wilson, who felt blacks lacked the intelligence and courage to lead troops in combat.
+World War I was the initial opportunity for black soldiers to become commissioned officers in the United States Army.

 Many Blacks who survived combat returned to America to become leaders in the battle for racial equality.
 Their sacrifices launched the integrated officer corps of today serving in all of America's Armed Forces.